axbh25/smac2026-Technova-naseej/README.md

 Naseej helps family members from different generations teach one another practical, cultural, and digital skills.
 A family member explains a skill, may add one private context photo, and can use AI to transform the reviewed explanation into a safe three-step learning card.
-The learner then practises the steps and explains what they learned.
+The learner can practise the steps, hear individual steps aloud, and explain what they learned.

 ## Current Development Status

-Day 9 learner practice:
+Day 10 accessible spoken playback:

 - Android-only Flutter project runs on Pixel 7 Pro API 36
 - English and Arabic interfaces support RTL